ngx_pagespeed

 The maintained PageSpeed module for nginx

-ngx_pagespeed brings automatic image optimization, CSS and JavaScript minification, and dozens of other performance filters to nginx.
-The maintained continuation has a signed repository, active development, and a modern engine behind it.
+The upstream ngx_pagespeed module was archived.
+The maintained continuation lives here: automatic image optimization, CSS and JavaScript minification, and dozens of other performance filters for nginx, with a signed repository, active development, and a modern engine behind it.

 A bit of history